 It was the mid-sixties, my mother was working as a nurses aid in Auckland, blonde hair, blue eyed Pākehā girl, meets a good looking, smooth talking Māori boy who played the guitar and liked to tell stories.
 They had a fun filled few months and then when she moved on to Dunedin to pursue her nursing career, she found she not only had Dalbert’s memories, but she had his child as well.
 She gave birth to me at the Auckland hospital, adopted me out straight away and went on with her life.
 She didn’t tell anyone, not her family, not her friends and not my father.

 Since then I have found Dalbert’s family, I am one of fourteen siblings (he had two marriages and a few extracurricular activities).
-I have met five of my siblings, beautiful brothers and sisters that I am so fortunate and proud to know and now I have a beautiful sister, Malta; we talk all the time.
+I have met five of my siblings, brothers and sisters that I am so fortunate and proud to know and now I have a beautiful sister, Malta; who I just adore.
 When I met my brother Brownie, in Whangarei, he explained to me our whakapapa.
 Such an incredible history of family and culture, traced right back to before the first waka arrived in Aotearoa.
 For the first time in my life I felt what it meant to belong.

 Of course everything has changed for me now, how can anything ever be the same?
 What does it mean to be Māori?

-My new series of paintings comes from the process of outworking these questions of identity.
+My new series of paintings comes from the process of outworking these questions of identity and celebrating beautiful Aotearoa.